silverstripe/silverstripe-comments/docs/en/Configuration.md

       - i
       - b
     use_preview: false # preview formatted comment (when allowing HTML).
 Requires include_js=true
+    nested_comments: false # If true comments can be replied to up to nested_depth levels
+    nested_depth: 2 # The maximum depth of the comment hierarchy for comment reply purposes
 ```

 Enabling any of the *_cms options will instead allow these options to be configured under the settings tab